gbragafibra/whatislife/lit.md

 - Gatherer, D., & Galpin, V. (2013).
 Rosen’s (M, R) system in process algebra.
 BMC systems biology, 7, 1-11.

+- Pattee, H. H. (2007).
+The physics and metaphysics of biosemiotics.
+Biosemiotics: Information, Codes and Signs in Living Systems, 219.

+- Hoffmeyer, J. (2010).
+The semiotics of nature: Code-duality.
+Essential Readings in Biosemiotics: Anthology and Commentary/Ed. by D. Favareau.
+Dordrecht: Springer, 583-628.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.